CliMT/climt/docs/interaction.rst

     plt.show()

-DataArrays are a very powerful way of dealing with array-oriented data, and you should read more about `xarray`_, and not just for using CliMT!
+DataArrays are a very powerful way of dealing with array-oriented data, and you should read more about `xarray`_, and not just for using climt!

 Model Components
 -----------------

 Components are representations of physical processes.
-You can see all available components in CliMT in the section :ref:`component_list`.
+You can see all available components in climt in the section :ref:`component_list`.

 All components take some inputs from the model state, and return **outputs** or **tendencies** along with diagnostics (if any).